jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-05-04-secret-sauce.md

 Second, even if you do pick an ambitious project, the world will pick up on the fact that you're not truly convinced that you can do it.

-Subconsciously, you keep signaling that [you’re just just dicking around.](https://jakobgreenfeld.com/way-of-man-deida)
+Subconsciously, you keep signaling that [you’re just dicking around.](https://jakobgreenfeld.com/way-of-man-deida)

 You will not have the stamina to stick with it when things get tough.
 And ambitious projects always get tough.